RugalBernstein02/Calculator/README.md

 <img src="images/memory-5.png" width="50%">

 #### Clear memory
 When you have a number, saved in memory, press `MC` to clear it.
-The "M" status light turns gray to indicate the absence of a value.
+The "M" status light turns white to indicate the absence of a value.

 ### Keyboard input
 If you're using a physical keyboard, you can type instead of pressing onscreen keys.
 These are the set key bindings.